 Who We Are

-Tara Burke, Technical Director/Marketing Manager:
+Tara Burke, Managing Director/Marketing Manager

 Marshall holds a BM in Vocal Performance, a BA in dance, and a BA in Theatre, all from the University of Nevada, Reno and has been teaching and performing multiple styles of music for over 20 years.
 When living in California, Marshall toured with the Sacramento Mandarins Drum and Bugle Corps for four years before joining the United States Marine Corps, and worked with numerous music and dance ensembles such as Fred C. Beyer High School, Ustach Middle School, Thomas Downey High School, Grace Davis High School, Live Oak High School, Los Banos High School, Granite Bay High School, Sheldon High School, Elk Grove High School, Fairfield High School, Sacramento State University, Precision Percussion, and Vanguard Winter Percussion, and Mandarins Entertainment.
-He then moved to Reno to attend UNR and has since then worked with the University of Nevada, Reno, Brüka Theatre, Reno Little Theater.
-Marshall currently works with Damonte Ranch High School as a music and dance instructor for the marching band and winter percussion, and is the musical director for Wild Horse Stage Company.
-Marshall is passionate about educating the next generation of musicians and currently has a private voice studio in the Northern Nevada area.

 Anthony Mendoza has been involved in theater in the Reno area for nearly a decade.
 Primarily an actor, he has also been involved in directing, sound design and producing.
 He is currently producing Perspectives: a multicultural playreading series with Reno Little Theater.
 Inclusion, Diversity, Equity, and Accessibility (IDEA) work within the theater community has become a passion and he currently serves as the chair of the IDEA Committee at Reno Little Theater.
 He is excited to work with Wild Horse to advise on community outreach and casting with a focus on the principles of IDEA.